lanfran02/lanfran02.github.io/content/posts/Internal/index.en.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 34.25 seconds
 ```
+Let's see if we can find a hidden folder or endpoint with `gobuster`.

 ```bash
 ╰─ lanfran@parrot ❯ scan 10.10.170.6                                                                                               ─╯